-Short-term loans may be obtained through the Office of Student Financial Assistance to cover 80 percent of the cost of in-district tuition.
+Deferred Payment may be obtained through the Business Office to cover 80 percent of the cost of in-district tuition.
 There is a \$15.00 charge for this service.

 Veteran Services

 Harper College maintains a full-time veterans' assistant who has responsibility for veteran enrollment certification.